 Owl Box Monitoring

 Let us help you keep up with your nesting boxes with an annual site visit and monitoring report.
 Whether your owl boxes are on a vineyard, estate, or residence, owl box monitoring will help keep you informed about the activity in your boxes.
 To have your boxes monitored, please fill out the Owl Box Monitoring request below.
-Although we offer monitoring services year-round, the most likely time to see eggs, baby owls, or nesting pairs of owls is between late spring and early summer.
+The safest time to monitor owl boxes is from late April to early June.

 For the health and safety of the owls we must monitor the boxes in silence, so in most cases we aren’t able to be accompanied by property owners or groups during monitoring.

 The Hungry Owl Project monitoring team will visit your owl boxes in the late spring to early summer (depending on what stage the nesting owls are at in your area).
 We inspect each box with very discrete monitoring equipment and then provide you with a monitoring report.